loveencounterflow/cxltx-styles/README.md

 > not cover material typeset with Position Absolute.

-PA uses the starred form of the `textblock` environment, `\begin{textblock*}... \end{textblock*}`, which means that all dimensions must be given as lengths rather than as pure numbers.
+PA uses the starred form of the `textblock` environment, `\begin{textblock*}... \end{textblock*}`, which means that **all dimensions must be given as lengths rather than as pure numbers**.
 I feel this is an advantage, as (1) pure numbers are only meaningful as 'abstract lengths' when used in geometry, but not as concrete lengths in the physical world; and (2) simple arithmetics in command arguments are only possible with lengths, not with numbers (`textpos` uses `calc`).

 The badge of this style is `pa`.
 PA defines the following items: